Why This Matters

 Gluteus Maximus

-- Largest and most powerful muscle in the body—primary hip extensor and external rotator
+- Largest and most powerful muscle in the body.
+It's the primary hip extensor and external rotator.

-- Most active during stair climbing, running, and rising from a seated position—relatively inactive during normal walking
+- Most active during stair climbing, running, and rising from a seated position.
+It's relatively inactive during normal level walking, which catches students off guard.

-- Maintains erect posture—prevents the trunk from falling forward at the hip joint
+- Maintains erect posture by preventing the trunk from falling forward at the hip joint.

 Soleus

-- Deep to gastrocnemius—a pure plantar flexor that doesn't cross the knee
+- Deep to the gastrocnemius.
+It's a pure plantar flexor that does not cross the knee.

-- Predominantly slow-twitch (Type I) fibers—designed for sustained postural activity, not explosive power
+- Predominantly slow-twitch (Type I) fibers, making it designed for sustained postural activity rather than explosive power.

-Compare: Gastrocnemius vs. soleus—both plantar flex the ankle, but gastrocnemius is fast-twitch and crosses the knee while soleus is slow-twitch and single-joint.
-The gastrocnemius is for explosive movements; the soleus is for endurance and standing.
+Compare: Gastrocnemius vs. soleus: both plantar flex the ankle, but the gastrocnemius is predominantly fast-twitch and crosses the knee, while the soleus is slow-twitch and single-joint.
+The gastrocnemius handles explosive movements like jumping; the soleus handles endurance tasks like standing.

 Quick Reference Table